mkarpenkospb/clBool/README.md

 matrices appearing in CFPQ and RPQ, where nnz is a number of nonzero values in a matrix.

 **Addition** in COO format is faster on large matrices with almost equally distributed nonzero values per row, but it demands nearly twice as much memory as CSR version.
-CSR-based implementation are faster for matrices with dense rows.
+CSR-based implementation is faster for matrices with dense rows.

 **For matrix multiplication** there are two algorithms, `matrix_multoplication` and